MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Order-fulfillment-overview.md

 ## Line selection

 Lines can be selected using the **Select** function in the Action Pane.
-When **Select** is enabled, multiple lines may be selected for processing.
+When **Select** is enabled, multiple lines can be selected for processing.
 You can clear selected lines by clicking the same line again.

 ## Line details